 CRL acquires about 5,000 non-U.S., non-Canadian doctoral dissertations a year to add to its 800,000+ collection of dissertations.
 Acquisitions are primarily through the demand purchase program for dissertations and dissertations from exchange partners.

 CRL holds several hundred thousand volumes of publications from government agencies of more than 100 countries.
 These include a large collection of official gazettes.
 CRL receives limited government documents in original format and microfiche for South and Southeast Asia on an ongoing basis.
-CRL frequently augments its historical collections of original format government documents with microform collections acquired through its Purchase Proposal program and additions to Area Microform Project holdings.
+CRL frequently augments its historical collections of original format government documents with microform collections acquired through its Purchase Proposal program and additions to Area Materials Project holdings.